autonomous-waverunner/follow-the-leader/code/WR/README.md

 ## Administration

 A few configuration files and scripts are used to setup the Xavier for the purposes of the project, these can be found under `etc/`.
-Information about these files and where they should be installed in the system is given in the following table:
+Information about these files and where they should be installed in the system is

 - `ftl.service`